erynmcfarlane/GraduateStatsClass/README.md

 Finally, I will expect students to be able to implement simulations and appropriate analyses for their own thesis work - this will comprise the final project for the class (in four? parts - proposal, initial code, review of someone else's code, and final code).

+We might borrow some exercises from [here:](https://scientistseessquirrel.wordpress.com/2020/05/26/steal-this-updated-syllabus-for-scientific-writing/) to help with the writing.

 Classes I'm considering including: